Influencer: Categorization

 Businesses pursue people who aim to lessen their consumption of advertisements, and are willing to pay their influencers more.
 Targeting influencers is seen as increasing marketing's reach, counteracting a growing tendency by prospective customers to ignore marketing.

 Marketing researchers Kapitan and Silvera find that influencer selection extends into product personality.
 This product and benefit matching is key.
 For a shampoo, it should use an influencer with good hair.
 Likewise, a flashy product may use bold colors to convey its brand.
 If an influencer is not flashy, they will clash with the brand.
 Matching an influencer with the product's purpose and mood is important.

+Influencer as an entrepreneur

+According to J. Kotarbiński, an influencer can be described as an entrepreneur who monetizes their personal brand across several categories of business activity: